3.1. What Is The New Rule Of Court Marriage In India?

 Court Marriage Fee & Time Period

-The fees and time period for a court marriage in India can vary slightly depending on the state and specific circumstances.
+The fees and time period for a court marriage in India may vary slightly depending on the state, district, and local administrative rules.
+Below is a general guide with indicative figures.

 Fees

-- Solemnization Fee: Some states may have a separate fee for the solemnization ceremony conducted by the Marriage Officer.
+- Solemnization Fee: Some states charge a separate fee for conducting the marriage ceremony at the registrar’s office.
+(This is optional and state-specific).

 Time Period